linkml/linkml-owl/docs/examples.md

 id: http//example.org/EquivalentTo-Union
 classes:
   EquivUnion:
+    description: test metaclass illustrating classes defined by a union
+    examples:
+    - value: prokaryote
+      description: a prokaryote is equivalent to a bacteria or an archaea
     is_a: NamedThing
     attributes:
       operands:
         annotations:
           owl: EquivalentClasses, UnionOf
+        description: elements of the union expression
         multivalued: true
         range: NamedThing
         required: true
       id:
+        description: the CURIE or IRI of the focal element
         identifier: true
         range: uriorcurie
+        required: true
       label:
         annotations:
           owl: AnnotationProperty, AnnotationAssertion
+        description: a descriptive name/label for an element
         slot_uri: rdfs:label
+        recommended: true
       definition:
         annotations:
           owl: AnnotationProperty, AnnotationAssertion
+        description: a human-readable definition of an element
         slot_uri: IAO:0000115
+        recommended: true

 ```